Canada has swiftly risen to the bucket list of many this year, and not without good reason. It is after all, ridiculously beautiful:

 2. Try to spot our sneaky wildlife

 Animals we have in Canada: moose, deer, beavers, wolves, cougars, coyotes, bears, squirrels, chipmunks.
 Animals you will likely see in Canada?
 Sadly, it’s probably MUCH less than that entire list.
 A lot of our animals are shy (obligatory: SORRY!), but when you do spot them, it is incredibly rewarding.
+If you’re after polar bears, Churchill, Winnipeg is the “polar bear capital of the world” with its pricey albeit epic bear spotting tours.

 3. See the Northern Lights